 The Energy Trust of Oregon significantly increased its incentive rates in January 2018 to customers of Pacific Power and Portland General Electric.
 Depending on the size of you system, you may be eligible to receive up to $4,800, depending on which utility services your home.
 The incentive is not based on income.

 Net metering is a contract that you sign with your utility that allows you to trade your power with them at retail rates.
 You get credit on your bill for your excess Kilowatt Hours (kWh) when your system is producing more than you consume.
 At night or when your system isn’t producing, you buy power from the utility like you do now.
-Typically in Washington State we produce vastly more than we consume during the summer and build up big credits.
+Typically in Oregon we produce vastly more than we consume during the summer and build up big credits.
 Then during the less-sunny winters we use the accumulated credits.